SchweizerischeBundesbahnen/journey-maps-client/projects/journey-maps-client-elements/README.md

 * The custom element is named `journey-maps-client`.
 * You have to include `main-es2015.js`, `polyfills-es2015.js` and `styles.css` in your application to get it working.
+* See the Test Application for usage examples.
 * At the moment you cannot overwrite the marker teaser or popup with a custom template.
 (As it is possible with `ng-template` for the Angular version.)